The End of the Receipt Rodeo in Construction

 Why Controllers End Up Cleaning the Mess

 Controllers are by default the final line of defense for financial clarity in their organization.
 But that role can be quite reactive.
-Instead of analyzing spend patterns or advising on margin strategy, most controllers in construction are stuck in detective mode as they backtrack transactions, call project managers, and manually code purchases that should have been classified at the point of sale.
+Instead of analyzing spend patterns or advising on margin strategy, most controllers in construction are stuck in detective mode as they backtrack transactions, call project managers, and manually code purchases.

 The cumulative effect is burnout and loss of bandwidth.
 When controllers and AP teams are chasing data instead of leading with it, the entire company feels it.
 Forecasts get pushed, cash flow reports lose accuracy, and project budgets become distorted by timing delays rather than actual performance.